fosajeff/online-tutoring-app-API/README.md

 `PATCH /lessons/Optics`

-- title: Wave Optics
+- title: Wave and Optics
-- content: "This is an introduction to wave optics and wave theory"
+- content: "This is an introduction to optics and wave theory"

 ### Response
 ```json